 Genesis 37–41 The Life of Joseph—A Foreshadow of Messiah Ben (Son of) Yosef

-The spirit of Antimessiah (Antichrist) is on a dramatic rise in our day.
-It is even rampant among those who are returning to the Hebraic, Torah-centric roots of the Christian faith where some people are losing their faith in Yeshua the Messiah.
+The spirit of Antimessiah (Antichrist) is on a dramatic rise in this day and age.
+It is even alive in the Hebrew Roots or Messianic Israel Movement where some are losing their faith in Yeshua.
 A few are even converting to Rabbinic Judaism, which denies the messiahship and deity of Yeshua and the divine inspiration of the Testimony of Yeshua.
-Some of the blame for this can be laid at the feet of a few of the modern-day descendants of the non-believing Pharisees (i.e. the Rabbinic Jews), who use clever arguments to beguile unstable and unlearned souls into humanistic reasoning devoid of a living faith in Yeshua their Savior and the Redeemer of man.
-Because of a spiritual blindness that Scripture prophesied would come upon the Jews producing a hardness of heart toward Yeshua the Messiah, unbelieving Jews ignore the numerous prophetic shadow-pictures pointing to Yeshua the Messiah contained in their own Tanakh.
+Some of the blame for this can be laid at the feet of a few of the modern-day descendants of the non-believing Pharisees (i.e., the Rabbinic Jews) who use clever arguments to beguile unstable and unlearned souls into humanistic reasoning devoid of a living faith in Yeshua the Savior and Redeemer of man.
+Because of a spiritual blindness that Scripture prophesied would come upon the Jews producing hardness of heart toward Yeshua the Messiah, unbelieving Jews ignore the numerous prophetic shadow-pictures pointing to Yeshua the Messiah contained in their own Tanakh.

-May the following study strengthen your faith in Yeshua the Messiah, in his divine origination in the very heart, mind and essence of Elohim, and in the fact that he was foreordained to come to this earth to reconcile sinful man to his Heavenly Father through his self-sacrifice on the cross.
-All this was prophesied long ago in the Tanakh.
-The ancient Jewish sages speak of a messianic figure coming called Messiah son of Joseph (Mashiach ben Yosef), the Suffering Servant, whose life and ministry would parallel that of Joseph, yet these same Jewish sages fail to see the connection between Joseph’s life and that of Yeshua.
-Let’s now chronicle the striking and uncanny parallels between Joseph and Messiah the son of Joseph, the Suffering Servant.
-(Many of these comparisons come from the book, Gleanings in Genesis, by Arthur W. Pink ).
+May the following study strengthen your faith in Yeshua, in his divine origination in the very heart, mind and essence of Elohim, and in the fact that he was foreordained to come to this earth to reconcile sinful man to his Heavenly Father through his self-sacrifice on the cross.
+All this was prophesied long ago in the Hebrew Scriptures.
+The ancient Jewish rabbis speak of a messianic figure coming called Messiah ben Yosef, the Suffering Servant, whose life and ministry would parallel that of Joseph, yet these same rabbis fail to see the connection between Joseph’s life and that of Yeshua.
+Let’s now chronicle the striking and uncanny parallels between Joseph and Messiah, the son of Joseph, the Suffering Servant (Many of these comparisons come from the book, Gleanings in Genesis, by Arthur W. Pink):

-- Joseph had two names: Yoseph meaning “to add, increase, do again,” and Zaphnath-panaaneah meaning “revealer of secrets” (Gen 41:45).
+- Joseph had two names: Yoseph (meaning “to add, increase, do again”) and Zaphnath-panaaneah (41:45) (meaning “revealer of secrets”).
 How do these names point to Yeshua’s mission?
-To answer this, consider the first Adam who because of sin caused the depopulation of YHVH’s eternal kingdom, while Yeshua, the Second Adam, came to gather in and be a shepherd to the lost sheep of Israel, so that the kingdom of Elohim might be full of spiritually regenerated sons and daughters.
+To answer this, consider that the sin of the first Adam caused the depopulation of YHVH’s eternal kingdom, while Yeshua, the Second Adam, came to do what in regards to YHVH’s spiritual and eternal kingdom?

 - What was Joseph’s occupation before being sold into slavery (Gen 37:2)?
 What was Yeshua’s spiritual “occupation”?
 (Not sure?
 Read John 10:1–18.)

-- Joseph wore a multicolored robe of distinction and honor (Gen 37:3).
+- Joseph wore a multicolored robe of distinction and honor (37:3).
 What did the Roman soldiers place on Yeshua at his beating (Luke 23:11; John 19:24), and what multicolored, glorious phenomenon surrounds and adorns him while he sits on his heavenly throne (Rev 4:3)?

-- Joseph’s brethren hated him and spoke ill of him because of the evil intent of their hearts (Gen 37:4).
+- Joseph’s brethren hated him and spoke ill of him because of the evil intent of their hearts (37:4).
 What about Yeshua?
 (John 7:7)

-- Joseph dreamed and foretold of his future sovereignty (Gen 37:6–10).
+- Joseph dreamed and foretold of his future sovereignty (37:6–10).
 Did Yeshua ever speak of his future glory in his Father’s kingdom?
 (Matt 26:64)

-- Joseph was sent forth by his father on a mission of love to ascertain the welfare of his brothers (Gen 37:14).
+- Joseph was sent forth by his father on a mission of love to ascertain the welfare of his brothers (37:14).
 Was Yeshua sent by his Father to this earth for a similar mission?
 (John 3:16–17; 1 John 4:10; Matt 15:24)

 - Joseph’s brothers rejected him.
 Did Yeshua’s brethren reject him?
 (John 1:11; Isa 53:3)

-- Joseph was taken out of the pit alive bodily (Gen 37:28).
+- Joseph was taken out of the pit alive bodily (37:28).
 What happened to Messiah Son of Joseph after being in the tomb for three days and nights?

 - Joseph’s coat was sprinkled in the blood of a goat as if the blood was his and presented to Jacob (37:31).
 Who also shed his blood before his Heavenly Father?
 Whose vesture is dipped in blood?
 (Rev 19:13).

-- Once in Egypt, Joseph went from being a prince to becoming a servant and a pauper (Gen 39:1).
+- Once in Egypt, Joseph went from being a prince to becoming a servant and a pauper (39:1).
 What happened to Yeshua when he came from heaven to this earth (spiritual Egypt)?
-(Phil 2:6–7)
+(Phil 2:6-7)

-- In his new royal position, Joseph was publicly recognized.
+- 41:42–43, In his new royal position, Joseph was publicly recognized.
 He wore royal garments, a gold chain and a ring of authority.
-All were to bow to Joseph (Gen 41:42–43).
+All were to bow to Joseph.
 Read the description of the glorified Yeshua in Revelation 1:12–16 and 5:13.
 Every knee must likewise bow to the exalted Yeshua.
 (Phil 2:10)

-- Joseph went out from the presence of Pharaoh to carry forth his mission in Egypt (Gen 41:46).
+- 41:46, Joseph went out from the presence of Pharaoh to carry forth his mission in Egypt.
 In Scripture, what does Egypt spiritually represent?
 From whence did Yeshua come when sent on his earthly mission to spiritual Egypt?
 (John 13:3; 16:28)

-- Joseph traveled throughout the land of Egypt fulfilling his ministerial responsibilities (Gen 41:6).
+- 41:6, Joseph traveled throughout the land of Egypt fulfilling his ministerial responsibilities.
 Did Yeshua also have an itinerant ministry?
 (Matt 4:23; 9:35)

-- Joseph alone dispensed bread to a perishing and hungry world and to his own brethren (Gen 41:55).
+- 41:55, Joseph alone dispensed bread to a perishing and hungry world and to his own brethren.
 Did Yeshua’s ministry fulfill this prophetic shadow-picture as well?
 (Read John 6:48–58.)

 May your faith be strengthened immensely to know that in the sovereign and all-knowing foreknowledge of Elohim, your Heavenly Father, were the details of the life of Yeshua, the Savior and Redeemer, long before he came to this world in human form.
 YHVH had his plan of redemption all laid out, chronicled and precisely detailed well in advance of the actual events, and this divine plan was hidden all along within the very heart of the Hebrew Scriptures as a prophetic shadow-picture and ante-type waiting to be fulfilled in the fullness of times.
 No amount of clever reasoning on the part of those who deny the deity or redemptive work of Yeshua the Messiah can bury that fact!
 Yet it has been revealed to your mind and heart, by the Spirit of Elohim to know and understand these truths.
 May your spiritual walk be blessed and be fruitful in these understandings!
 And may you encourage and strengthen others with these truths!